rk8874/Facebook_Post/README.md

 Generate Access_token.

 # Json_File
- In json can be include Page number where want to post video with Access_Token.
+ In json can be include Page number  with Access_Token where want to post video.